-Philip Fowke, aside from his solo work, has performed with The Prince Consort in the Wigmore Hall and the Purcell Room.
+Philip Fowke, aside from his solo work, has performed with The Prince Consort at Wigmore Hall and the Purcell Room.
 In addition, he appeared with them at the Cheltenham Festival, and at the Concertgebouw Hall in Amsterdam in a concert broadcast live on Netherlands Radio.
 As the pianist in the London Piano Quartet, he made recordings of works by Cyril Scott and Alan Bush.
 Highlights in 2014 included a recital and classes at Lynn University in Florida USA, and also at the 16th Oxford Philomusica Piano Festival and Summer Academy.
-He performed in Tokyo at the Musashino Hall in February 2015 and in March performed Mozart's Piano Concerto No. 12, K.414 and the Addinsell Warsaw Concerto at the Chichester Festival Theatre with the BBC Concert Orchestra which was broadcast on BBC Radio 3.
+He performed in Tokyo at the Musashino Hall in February 2015 and in March performed Mozart’s Piano Concerto No. 12, K.414 and the Addinsell Warsaw Concerto at the Chichester Festival Theatre with the BBC Concert Orchestra which was broadcast on BBC Radio 3.
 In 2016, he was invited to give classes and a recital at the Young Siew Toh Conservatory in Singapore.
-A further highlight this season was tutoring and giving a recital at the Chetham’s International Summer School and Festival for Pianists.
-A return invitation has already been made for 2017 and he will be giving recitals in Auckland and Blenheim, New Zealand in November.
+A further recent highlight was tutoring and giving a recital at the Chetham’s International Summer School and Festival for Pianists.
+A return invitation was made for 2017 and he gave recitals in Auckland and Blenheim, New Zealand in November.

 For more information, visit Philip’s agent’s website.